-- A small 3x5 notecard will be allowed on Exams 3, 4, 5, and the Final Exam.
+- A small 3x5 notecard will be allowed on Exams 2, 3, 4, and the Final Exam.
 Both sides of the notecard may be used; it may be handwritten or typed.
 The notecard may contain formulas, definitions, and constants or any other information allowed by the instructor as announced in class but CANNOT contain any worked examples from class notes, in-class worksheets, practice problems or any example problems found in outside resources. - For each unauthorized example written on the notecard, points will be deducted from the Exam.
 The number of points deducted will be determined by the number of questions on the exam and the amount of unauthorized material on the notecard.
 Any unauthorized material on the notecard is classified as cheating, therefore the cheating policies in this syllabus will also be followed.

-Pre-Lab Exercises, Lab Worksheets, Experiments
+• Pre-Lab Exercises, Lab Worksheets, Experiments

 - A student will NOT be able to enter the lab without the proper attire (closed toed shoes, long pants, shirts with sleeves, long hair pulled back, and safety goggles).
-A student that is not dressed appropriately for lab will not be able to perform the experiment and therefore will receive a 0 for that Lab Worksheet. - Pre-Lab Exercises - Must be TYPED on the form provided on Blackboard and turned in BEFORE the Experiment can be done - Each Pre-Lab Exercise is worth 50 points.
+A student that is not dressed appropriately for lab will not be able to perform the experiment and therefore will receive a 0 for that Lab Worksheet. - Pre-Lab Exercises - Must be TYPED on the form provided on Blackboard and turned in BEFORE the Experiment can be done - Each Pre-Lab Exercise is worth 50 points. - o Lab Worksheet - Each Lab Worksheet must be filled out during the Experiment and turned in before the student leaves the lab - Each lab group will turn in 1 Lab Worksheet with all group members name on it, all members will receive the same grade - Each Lab Worksheet is worth 50 points. - o Experiments - The Pre-Lab Exercise plus the Lab Worksheet is what makes up the student's grade for that Experiment. - A missed Lab results in a 0 for the Lab Worksheet. - Make-Ups for missed Lab Experiments are NOT allowed. - Lowest Lab Grade Dropped - At the end of the semester the Instructor will automatically drop the lowest Lab Grade for each student.

-Lab Worksheet

-- Each Lab Worksheet must be filled out during the Experiment and turned in before the student leaves the lab - Each lab group will turn in 1 Lab Worksheet with all group members name on it, all members will receive the same grade - Each Lab Worksheet is worth 50 points.